Youssra1999/Youssra1999/README.md

 ## About Me
-I'm Youssra Abouelmawahib, a data scientist passionate about leveraging artificial intelligence to drive sustainable solutions in agriculture and environmental conservation.
+I'm Youssra Abouelmawahib, a data scientist passionate about leveraging artificial intelligence to drive sustainable solutions in agriculture and precision farming .

 ## Technologies and Tools
 <p align="center">